Business

 BUSI2009 Accounting for Decision Making

-This course transforms financial and accounting language and concepts into decision-making tools the non-financial manager can use successfully every day.
-Students learn to apply the fundamentals of accounting to improve budget management, increase potential profits, sell new ideas and assess the financial viability of projects.
+Students learn to translate financial and accounting concepts into practical decision-making tools for everyday business management.
+They develop the skills to apply accounting fundamentals to improve budget management, maximize profits, pitch new ideas, and evaluate the financial viability of projects.

 BUSI3011 Project Management